Soil contamination: Agents of war

 The disposal of munitions, and a lack of care in manufacture of munitions caused by the urgency of production, can contaminate soil for extended periods.
-There is little published evidence on this type of contamination largely because of restrictions placed by governments of many countries on the publication of material related to war effort.
-However, mustard gas stored during World War II has contaminated some sites for up to 50 years and the testing of Anthrax as a potential biological weapon contaminated the whole island of Gruinard.
+There is little published evidence on this type of contamination largely because of restrictions placed by governments of many countries on the publication of material related to war effort, in particular under ongoing conflict scenarios.
+However, mustard gas stored during World War II has contaminated some sites for up to 50 years and the testing of Anthrax as a potential biological weapon contaminated the whole island of Gruinard, leaving it in quarantine for 48 years.
+There are abandoned delaboration sites around the former World War I front in Belgium and also in France which are still contaminated by arsenic and lead.

 Human health

 Exposure pathways

-Contaminated or polluted soil directly affects human health through direct contact with soil or via inhalation of soil contaminants that have vaporized; potentially greater threats are posed by the infiltration of soil contamination into groundwater aquifers used for human consumption, sometimes in areas apparently far removed from any apparent source of above-ground contamination.
+Contaminated or polluted soil directly affects human health through direct contact with soil or via inhalation of soil contaminants that have vaporized.
+Potentially greater threats are posed by the infiltration of soil contaminants into groundwater aquifers used for irrigation or direct human consumption, sometimes in areas far from any apparent source of above-ground contamination (long-range diffuse soil contamination).
 Toxic metals can also make their way up the food chain through plants that reside in soils containing high concentrations of heavy metals.
 This tends to result in the development of pollution-related diseases.

-Most exposure is accidental, and exposure can happen through:
+Most exposure to soil contamination is accidental, and can happen through: